kinsiv/Netflix_Analysis/README.md

 5. For movies: is imdb score correlated to runtime?
 6. Is imdb score correlated to genres or age certification?

-## Key Findings:
+## Business & Actionable Insights:
+*Dataset size (N) is 54,589.*
 1. Audiences with a wider variety of video genres will pass by videos easier, causing unnoticed videos.
 2. Top-ranking video genres require marketing so new content stands out from the older catalog.
 3. Focus on shorter season lengths.
-Ensure that new content offerings are diverse and engaging, maintaining a balance between quality and quantity.
+Ensure that promoted content offerings are diverse and engaging, maintaining a balance between quality and quantity.
 4. When developing shows, aim for a balance between the number of seasons and runtime to maximize viewer satisfaction.